IIYAMA12/performance-matters-server-side/AUDIT.md

 // }
 ```

-It is very important that there will be a moment that some content gets old.
+It is very important to know that there will be a moment that some content gets old.
 So I thought it might be handy to add something to control the cache version.
-After creatin this, I still have no idea what the best approach is to maintain this.
+After creating this, I still have no idea what the best approach is to maintain this.
 But I will figure it out!